n-schouten/filament-image-manager/README.md

   php artisan migrate
 ```

 You can publish the configuration file, although it is not required.
-To do so, run the following command: ```php artisan vendor:publish --image-manager-config```
+To do so, run the following command: ```php artisan vendor:publish --tag=image-manager-config```

 ## Installation as Filament Plugin